Hari-N-2005/Hari-N-2005/README.md

 I'm a developer who loves crafting efficient code and beautiful user interfaces.
 I started my tech journey exploring the fundamentals of C and Python, and gradually expanded into full-stack web development.
 I enjoy solving logical challenges and learning new technologies.

-- 🌱 Always learning and improving through hands-on projects
+- 🌱 Always learning and improving through building projects
 - 🧠 Strong foundation in computer science and problem-solving
-- 🎨 Passionate about building intuitive and aesthetic user interfaces
+- 🎨 Passionate about building intuitive and aesthetic UIs
 - 🎯 Goal: Become a proficient full-stack developer and build impactful tech
-- 🧩 Fun fact: I enjoy solving puzzles and logic games in my free time!

 ---

 ### 🚀 Tech Stack

+---

 <!-- Or use these if you prefer breaking them down by category -->